KOCO-TV: Programming

-KOCO-TV currently broadcasts the majority of the ABC network schedule, although the station airs the second hour of Good Morning America Saturday (which it originally preempted from October 2019, when that edition expanded into a two-hour broadcast, until November 2020) on a one-hour delay from its Central Time feed; by effect, it also preempts the third hour of the Litton's Weekend Adventure block, the remainder of which airs on a two-hour delay from its "live feed" to accommodate the two-hour-long 5:00 a.m. and one-hour 8:00 a.m. editions of its Saturday morning newscast and both non-consecutively-aired hours of GMA Saturday.
-(Midday college football games that ABC carries during the fall may subject Weekend Adventure programs normally aired on Saturdays in the 11:00 a.m. hour, as well as the syndicated Teen Kids News, to be deferred to Sundays to fulfill educational programming obligations.
+KOCO-TV currently broadcasts the majority of the ABC network schedule, although the station airs the second hour of Good Morning America Saturday (which it originally preempted from October 2019, when that edition expanded into a two-hour broadcast, until November 2020) on a one-hour delay from its Central Time feed; by effect, it also preempts the third hour of the Weekend Adventure block, the remainder of which airs on a two-hour delay from its "live feed" to accommodate the two-hour-long 5 a.m. and one-hour 8 a.m. editions of its Saturday morning newscast and both non-consecutively-aired hours of GMA Saturday.
+(Midday college football games that ABC carries during the fall may subject Weekend Adventure programs normally aired on Saturdays in the 11 a.m. hour, as well as the syndicated Teen Kids News, to be deferred to Sundays to fulfill educational programming obligations.
 Since KOCO began clearing the second hour of GMA Saturday, it has deferred the additional preempted Weekend Adventure hour to KOCO-DT2, airing in place of MeTV programming on Sunday mornings.)
 Channel 5 may preempt some ABC programs to provide long-form breaking news or severe weather coverage when necessary, or air specials produced by the station's news department (such as its KOCO 5 Chronicle series or weather and sports specials).
 The preempted programs may either be rebroadcast over KOCO in place of regularly scheduled overnight programs or diverted to KOCO-DT2 on a live-to-air basis in place of MeTV programming, although station personnel also gives viewers—particularly, subscribers of AT&T U-verse, DirecTV, Dish Network and some smaller cable systems within the Oklahoma City DMA that do not carry KOCO-DT2—the option of watching them for free on ABC's website and mobile app, or via subscription through Hulu (of which ABC parent The Walt Disney Company holds a controlling interest) or the network's cable/satellite video-on-demand service the day after their initial airing.